directus/directus/.changeset/healthy-cows-grin.md

 '@directus/app': patch
 ---

-Add a warning about unsaved changes to the custom flow confirmation dialog.
+Ensured warning about unsaved changes is displayed for Flows with custom confirmation config too